The most important answers on the subject of the 2022 tax return for small business owners

 So just how much in taxes do small business owners need to pay?

-Every euro above this amount incurs a tax rate of 14–45%.
-Exactly how much you have to pay depends on your profit.
-It is also decisive how many advance tax payments you have already made over the year.
-For this purpose, the tax office usually gives you a guideline based on your profit from the previous year or your estimate for the first year as a small business owner.
+For every euro above this amount, a tax rate between 14 and 45 percent applies.
+How much you ultimately have to pay depends on your profit.
+Additionally, it's crucial how many tax prepayments you have made throughout the year.
+The tax office usually makes a suggestion for this, based on your profit from the previous year or your estimate for the first year as a small business owner.

 Deduct expenses from tax

-Let it be said in advance: Everything you want to deduct for tax purposes must have a recognisable connection to yourself-employment.
-In practice, this means: if you are a musician, for example, you can deduct the purchase of a guitar or a piano.
-However, this is not possible if you practise law.
-And what’s more: you should keep a receipt or invoice for everything you purchase for your business.
-What can small business owners and sole proprietorships deduct in their tax return?
+Firstly, everything you want to deduct from taxes must be in a recognizable connection with your self-employed activity.
+In practice, this means: If you are a musician, for example, you can deduct the purchase of a guitar or a piano.
+However, if you are a lawyer, this is not possible.
+And: For everything you purchase, you should keep a receipt or an invoice.
+What can small and sole proprietors deduct in their tax return?

 Education and training costs